szymooneq/Apple-E-Commerce-Store/README.md

 NODE_ENV = development (for development) / production (for production)
 ```

-Except that you have to create `.env` file for `client` directory with following data:
+However, you must create an `.env` file for the `client` directory with the following data:

 ```
 VITE_STRAPI_USER_TOKEN = YOUT_STRAPI_TOKEN_FOR_READING_DATA (created on strapi)